Futures contracts sit at the center of financial trading. They help manage price risks and let traders ride market trends.

 CFTC

-In the US, futures contracts is overseen by the Commodity Futures Trading Commission (CFTC).
-This agency is responsible to protect consumers from fraud, manipulation and harmful practices in commodity and financial futures and options.
-It also aims to create transparent and competitive markets for trading these instruments.
+In the US, the Commodity Futures Trading Commission (CFTC) oversees futures contracts.
+This agency protects consumers from fraud, manipulation, and shady practices in commodity and financial futures and options.

-With authority over commodity futures trading, CFTC enforces the rules outlined in Title 17 of the Code of Federal Regulations.
-It supervises intermediary entities in the derivatives market by requiring them to register with the National Futures Association.
+The CFTC also tries to keep markets transparent and competitive for trading these instruments.
+With authority over commodity futures trading, it enforces the rules in Title 17 of the Code of Federal Regulations.

 Brokerage Firms